Equatorial Guinea Tax Calculator (2026)

 Frequently asked questions

-How much income tax do I pay in Equatorial Guinea if I'm a resident employee?
+How much income tax do I pay in Equatorial Guinea if I'm an expat working there?

-What are the mandatory social security contributions I need to pay?
+What are the social security contributions I need to pay as an employee in Equatorial Guinea?

-As an employee in Equatorial Guinea, you must contribute 4.5% to INSESO (National Institute of Social Security) and 0.5% to the WPF (Work Protection Fund), totaling 5% of your gross income.
-The good news is both contributions are deductible from your gross income before income tax is calculated, reducing your overall tax burden.
+As an employee in Equatorial Guinea, you must contribute 4.5% to INSESO (the National Institute of Social Security) and 0.5% to the WPF (Work Protection Fund), totaling 5% of your gross income.
+The good news is that both contributions are deductible from your gross income before income tax is calculated, which reduces your overall tax burden.

 Other tax calculators